Data Centers in Alicante

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: As of September 2025, there are no direct cloud on-ramps in Alicante.
-Businesses connect to cloud providers like AWS, Google Cloud, and Microsoft Azure through network extensions to major hubs such as Madrid.
+Direct Cloud On-Ramps There are no direct cloud on-ramps within Alicante.
+Businesses connect to major cloud providers like AWS, Google Cloud, and Microsoft Azure through network extensions from Madrid, which is the closest major interconnection point.

 Power Analysis

-Average Cost Of Power: Industrial electricity rates in the region range from $0.11–$0.15 per kWh, as of early 2024.
-This competitive pricing, combined with a national grid that draws over 50% of its power from renewables, helps control operational expenses for power-dense deployments.
+Average Cost Of Power Industrial electricity rates in the region range from $0.11 to $0.15 per kWh, as of January 2025.
+This competitive pricing, combined with a high percentage of renewable energy, helps control operational expenditures.

 Market Access, Business & Tax Climate